digitalillusion/remote_colonies/README.md

 In order succeed, `emsdk_env.sh` must be sourced and the godot template build first, as described in the gdnative export documentation above.

+After generating the wasm file, it's possible to export the project as HTML5 using Godot engine.

 ## References

 [mcts crate](https://docs.rs/mcts) was integrated in the project in order to build WASM target, which requires a single thread